 3. Prioritize Your Audience to Address Their Needs

-If you want to avoid keyword stuffing, focus on your audience first and consider their search intent.
+Focus on your audience first and consider their search intent.

 Google wants content that’s helpful and easy for people to understand, so writing for your audience and aligning with their search intent actually helps your SEO in the long run.